hyperledger/fabric/docs/source/developapps/chaincodenamespace.md

 ## Channels

 If a peer is joined to multiple channels, then a new blockchain is created and managed for each channel.
-Moreover, every time a chaincode is instantiated in a new channel, a new world state database is created for it.
+Moreover, every time a chaincode is deployed to a new channel, a new world state database is created for it.
 It means that the channel also forms a kind of namespace alongside that of the chaincode for the world state.